 - The system must have default arrangements, which are appropriate for that system in all the circumstances.

 Pursuant to Regulation 12 of the SFR, this note sets out the Bank’s approach to the ongoing monitoring of third-country designated systems.
-In line with the Bank’s approach to co-operation with overseas authorities,footnote this takes account of the equivalence of home state regulation.
+In line with the Bank’s approach to co-operation with overseas authorities,footnote we will have regard to Home State regulation where we are satisfied that there are equivalent requirements e.g. by implementation of the Settlement Finality Directive or relevant Principles within the CPMI-IOSCO Principles for Financial Market Infrastructure.
 If the Bank identifies any areas of concern, we will, in the first instance, engage with the relevant home state regulator (where one exists) to resolve any issues.

 These requirements will be applied to each designated system when its application for permanent designation is approved.